Buick: 2010s

 The 2010s included the return of a classic Buick nameplate, the Buick Regal, and several new model names.
 The decade also saw the brand's first hatchback since 1987, its first factory convertible since 1991, and its first station wagon since 1996.
 Buick further expanded its presence in the popular crossover/SUV market in the 2010s.

 In January 2009, Buick unveiled the new 2010 LaCrosse sedan, an all-new styling direction that included traditional Buick cues.
 The market responded positively to the LaCrosse and reviews favorably compared it to luxury models such as the Lexus ES.
 In 2010, Buick became the fastest-growing automotive brand in America and attracted a younger customer demographic.
 A GM company spokesman at the time said that Buick was positioned as a "premium" marque (entry-level luxury) to compete with various Acura, Infiniti, Lexus, and Volvo models, while Cadillac was aimed at the "luxury" performance segment which includes brands like BMW and Mercedes-Benz.

 An all-new Regal sedan, a smaller model based on the European Opel Insignia, was re-introduced for the 2011 model year after a seven-year absence.
 For 2012, the all-new Verano, which was a compact sedan based on the Chevrolet Cruze, joined the lineup.
 Additionally, the performance-oriented Regal GS officially went on sale and became the first Buick in almost 20 years to be offered with a manual transmission and a turbocharger.
 Buick also entered the hybrid market with the introduction of eAssist technology on the 2012 LaCrosse and Regal which helped improve fuel economy ratings by as much as 38% over the regular gas-engine versions.
 Meanwhile, sales of the Enclave crossover remained strong.
 In January 2012, the all-new Encore mini crossover was unveiled at the North American International Auto Show in Detroit.
 Also in 2012, a turbocharged version of the Verano was introduced and the Enclave was redesigned for the 2013 model year.
 In 2013, GM confirmed plans for a "hybrid global brand" which includes Opel/Vauxhall and Buick using more synergies between the brands.
 LaCrosse and Regal were refreshed for the 2014 model year.
 In 2015, the all-new Cascada subcompact convertible debuted at the North American International Auto Show in Detroit.
-The all-new 2017 LaCrosse was shown at the Los Angeles Auto Show in November.
+The all-new 2017 LaCrosse was shown at the 2015 Los Angeles Auto Show in November 2015, as a 2017 model.
 Buick also confirmed that the Envision compact crossover would be sold in North America starting summer 2016.
 The Verano compact sedan was dropped from the Buick lineup in North America in 2017.
-With GM selling off the Opel/Vauxhall division to Group PSA in March 2017, Buick is expected to move away from sharing the Opel model/designs upon the completion of the current generation vehicles.
+With GM selling off the Opel/Vauxhall division to PSA Group in March 2017, Buick is expected to move away from sharing the Opel model/designs upon the completion of the current generation vehicles.